 Below you will find all the information that you need regarding my published works.
-If there is a recording available, you will find a link to the LISTENING LIBRARY page, and the number of it's listing on that page.
 If you wish to purchase scores, there are links to my publishers where you can do so.
 If you would like a complimentary copy, please go to the CONTACT INFO page and send me a request.
-I will be happy to mail you a copy, or send a PDF file to your e-mail address.
+I will be happy to mail you a copy or email a PDF file to you.

 African Processional: "Jambo rafiki yangu" SATB